Volkswagen ID.4 electric SUV 2021: specs, pictures and on-sale date

 Volkswagen ID.4 electric motor, battery, performance, charging and range

 Like the ID.3, the ID.4 will eventually be available with a range of drivetrains, offering different combinations of price, battery size, range and performance.
-Both the 1ST and 1ST Max get the 'ProPerformance' drivetrain, which consists of a 201bhp electric motor, delivering a 0-62mph time of 8.5 seconds and a top speed of 99mph.
+For now, the ID.4 is offered exclusively with a 201bhp electric motor, delivering a 0-62mph time of 8.5 seconds and a top speed of 99mph.

-Charging speed maxes out at 125kW if you can find a fast enough charging point; at that rate, VW says, the ID.4's battery can be topped up to 80% capacity (good for 200 miles' driving) in about half an hour.
+Charging speed maxes out at 125kW if you can find a fast enough charging point; at that rate, VW says, the ID.4's battery can be topped up to 80% capacity (good for 200 miles' driving) in 30 minutes.
 All Volkswagen ID batteries are guaranteed to retain at least 70% of their original capacity for eight years or 160,000 kilometres (just under 100,000 miles).

-On the road, the ID.4 launch models employ a range of driver-assistance systems bundled together under the 'IQ.Drive' banner.
+The ID.4 launch model is expected to employ a range of driver-assistance systems bundled together under the 'IQ.Drive' banner.
 These include parking sensors, lane-keeping assistance, autonomous emergency braking and adaptive cruise control, while there's also an 'Eco Assistance' function that prompts the driver to ease off the accelerator at appropriate times to aid efficiency.

 Volkswagen describes the ID.4 as having a "powerful and confident appearance", with plenty of "flowing and strong lines" in its design.
 An undulating line flows down the side of the car from the edge of the headlights all the way to the rearmost window pillar, while dark cladding lower down gives the ID.4 a tough, off-road-capable look.